dskow/dskow.github.io/_posts/2017-07-12-crud-repo-inject-spring-boot.md

 			<groupId>org.springframework.boot</groupId>
 			<artifactId>spring-boot-starter-data-mongodb</artifactId>
 		</dependency>

-		The propagation of this type of volume is rprivate.

 Create a repository interface.
 This interface will reference the Document model stored in that repository.
 In this example PubmedArticle is used.
 The Query annotations define custom queries in addition to the default ones provided from MongoRepository.